ualib/agda-algebras/extensionality_and_quotients.rst

    :math:`∨\mathrm E`; see `Section 24 of Logic and Proof <https://leanprover.github.io/logic_and_proof/nd_quickref.html>`_.

 ..
 [2]
-   Like some of the other material in this section, this example is borrowed from the chapter `Axioms and Computation`_ in the `Theorem Proving in Lean`_ tutorial.
+   Like some of the other material in this chapter, this example is borrowed from the `Axioms and Computation`_ section of the `Theorem Proving in Lean`_ tutorial.

-..
-[3]
-   In fact, in its most basic form the quotient construction does not require that ``ρ`` be an equivalence relation.

 .. ..
 [2]
 ..    **Answer**.
 Each :math:`f` "chooses" an element from each :math:`A_i`, but when the :math:`A_i` are distinct and :math:`I` is infinite, we may not be able to do this.
 The :ref:`Axiom of Choice <axiom-of-choice-1>` ("Choice") says you can.
 Gödel proved that Choice is consistent with the other axioms of set theory.
 Cohen proved that the negation of Choice is also consistent.